janeAnezi/Node_C/README.md

 *** SQL ***
 SQL is a standard language for storing, manipulating and retrieving data in databases.

-Our SQL tutorial will teach you how to use SQL in: MySQL, SQL Server, MS Access, Oracle, Sybase, Informix, Postgres, and other database systems.

 *** You can download a free MySQL database at https://www.mysql.com/downloads/.

 Once you have MySQL up and running on your computer, you can access it by using Node.js.